-At the opposite extreme, nurses stand out as the profession with the lowest level of organisational commitment.
-Nurses do express a high valuation of being able to help other people, but they are more concerned with high income and leisure than all or most other groups.
-A puzzling result is that for nurses there is a negative relationship between perceiving good opportunities for helping other people and organisational commitment.
-With small and medium-sized samples, anomalous findings will turn up once in a while, and it is possible that the negative effect of opportunities to help others is essentially random.
-Another, quite speculative idea is that nurses may perceive a conflict between commitment to the patients and commitment to the organisation.
-It speaks against this interpretation, however, that there is a clear positive correlation among nurses between organisational commitment and the work value being able to help other people; thus those nurses who report to be most concerned about being able to help are also the ones with the highest levels of organisational commitment.
+good opportunities for helping other people and organizational commitment.
+With small and medium-sized samples, anomalous findings will turn up once in a while, and it is possible that the estimated negative effect of opportunities to help others is essentially random.
+Another, quite speculative idea is that nurses may perceive a conflict between commitment to the patients and commitment to the organization.
+Although this interpretation cannot be ruled out, one may note that there is a clear positive correlation among nurses between organizational commitment and the work value being able to help other people; thus those nurses who report to be most concerned about being able to help are also the ones with the highest levels of organizational commitment.

-The analyses have shown that the values-reward model can account for group differences in organisational commitment only to a very limited extent.
+The analyses have shown that the values-reward model can account for group differences in organizational commitment only to a very limited extent.
 In particular, there are systematic group differences in the impact of the various rewards on commitment over and above what is reflected in people's reported work values.
-I noted above that the values-rewards model seems to make strong assumptions about the logic or rationality of people's mental processes: Employees are believed to form an overall attitude toward the organisation in which they take systematically into account the various rewards associated with the job as well as their feelings about the importance of each reward.
+I noted above that the values-rewards model makes strong assumptions about the logic or rationality of people's mental processes: Employees are believed to form an overall attitude toward the organization in which they take systematically into account the various rewards associated with the job as well as their feelings about the importance of each reward.
 The results reported here are not a complete refutation of this model, however.
 The coefficients had the expected signs, and it is possible that with a larger sample statistically significant values - rewards interactions would have been found.

-A limitation of the current research is that both values and rewards were operationalised through single-item measures.
+A limitation of the current research is that both values and rewards were operationalized through single-item measures.
 It is well-known that such measures often suffer from reliability problems, and low reliability in the explanatory variables tends to attenuate the estimated relationships.
 Important features of the current results suggest, however, that low reliability is not a serious problem.
-After all, strongly significant relationships between job rewards and organisational commitment were found, as well as systematic variation in these relationships among the professional groups.
+After all, strongly significant relationships between job rewards and organizational commitment were found, as well as systematic variation in these relationships among the professional groups.